 So what is Truth?
 There are several fundamental answers, but Aristotle states, “To say of what is that it is not, or of what is not that it is, is false,” Aristotle continues, “while to say of what is that it is, and of what is not that it is not, is true.
 This is a heady way of stating that the truth most closely resembles reality as it is known.
 These statements define the correspondence theory of truth.
 If proposition P is true, then fact relates to P. The correspondence theory requires that it is a fact and that the proposition corresponds to reality.

 Another philosophical theory of truth is the coherence theory.
-In this case, a proposition is true if it aligns with other proposals.
+Here, a proposition is true if it aligns with other proposals.
 The coherence theory allows us to make claims to support other propositions, but only if those proposals are factual.
 The downside is which recommendations the request should cohere to, to be fact?
-We also face the dilemma of which propositions are relevant to truth, and possibly no set meets the criteria.
+We also face the dilemma of which propositions apply to truth, and possibly no set meets the criteria.
 If all truth claims in coherence theory are equivalent, every proposal would be true and false.
 The resulting state violates the logical law of noncontradiction.

 The pragmatic theory also states that the truth must be practical or possess value.
 It “means this function of a leading that is worthwhile.”
 The pragmatic approach also faces a problem in that false beliefs can also be practical.
 As Friedrich Nietzsche points out, false beliefs—beliefs that lack verisimilitude— might be valuable and essential to one’s wellbeing.